 Tip 3 – Photograph Your Treasures From Multiple Angles

 One picture can rarely preserve the multi-dimensional aspect of the treasures in our homes.

 My best discovery involved turning objects around to photograph all sides.
-For instance, I have a college ring that has rich details on all three ‘viewable’ sides.
+For instance, I have a college ring with rich details on all three ‘viewable’ sides.

 A Texas A&M University ring has many symbols on three sides.

 If I only photographed the top, I would miss out on the rich details and symbolism from the sides.
-I would fail to preserve the history of my college ring, which is one of my greatest treasures.
+I would fail to preserve my college ring's history, which is one of my greatest treasures.

 Additionally, try photographing stuffed animals from many angles.

-Try the following positions: shoot from above, straight-on, and from the side.
+Try the following positions: shoot from above, straight-on, and the side.